wso2/docs-choreo-dev/en/docs/administer/inviting-members.md

-## Inviting members
+## Inviting users

-An organization administrator can invite members to the organization by assigning them specific groups.
-Invited members receive an invitation via email.
-An invited member must accept the invitation to join the organization and access the resources of that organization.
+An organization administrator can invite users to the organization by assigning them specific groups.
+Invited users receive an invitation via email.
+An invited user must accept the invitation to join the organization and access the resources of that organization.